 The good news is that you can still hire people quickly and be confident they’re the best person for the job.
 The key is knowing what to look for in a candidate.
 Here are the most important criteria:

-1. they’re genuinely interested in the job
+1. the job candidate is genuinely interested in the job

-One of the major hiring trends in 2022 is increased pressure for employers to sell themselves or risk getting ghosted by job candidates.
-So, you’re ahead of the game if you’ve found a job seeker who is already excited about your company and the position.
 A highly engaged prospect will know the company's mission statement and values.
 Ideally, they've explored the company’s history, read about recent developments and tried to learn more about the person interviewing them.

-You can also help attract engaged candidates with a well-written job post that clearly communicates the role and hiring process.
+You can also help attract potential candidates with a well-written job post that clearly communicates the role and hiring process.
 Remember that recruiting in this competitive job market will require paying attention to the new expectations of employees such as better compensation and work flexibility.

 2. they have emotional intelligence